 If you are on direct deposit:

-Our accounting team processes pay every Tuesday and Friday, to include pay for all proofs received as of the previous day.
+Pay is processed every Tuesday and Friday, and includes all proofs processed by ABC Legal as of the previous day.
 A remittance document will be sent to you listing each job that you will be paid for and the amount.
-Pay is posted to your financial institution, and the funds become available when the financial institution finishes processing.
+Pay is posted to your financial institution, and the funds become available when your financial institution finishes processing.

 If you receive paper checks:

-If documents for more than one defendant are delivered to the same address at the same time, pay is slightly altered.
-You will receive full pay for the first service, and each additional will be paid out at 50%.
+If documents for more than one defendant are delivered to the same address at the same time, or if multiple cases are being delivered to the same defendant at the same address and time, pay is slightly altered.
+You will receive full pay for the first service, and each additional service will be paid out at 50%.
 For instance: